alexandre-lm-9/ETL-Airflow-Data-Pipeline/README.md

 • Ingest the filtered and handled data in a Datawarehouse (DW) and make it available to the clients to query and analyze the data, in these case Amazon Relational Database Service (Amazon RDS) was used.

+Below you can find the Architect Solution of the project:

 ![Airflow_Pipeline_Diagram](https://github.com/alexandre-lm-9/ETL-Airflow-Data-Pipeline/assets/123885726/fb76ee7f-8105-4c4e-9a41-f8d843bfa033)